theSteveMitchell/teradata-extractor/README.md

 ## To-do's

-* support more robuest conversion from java sql datatypes to ruby objects.
+* support more robust conversion from java sql datatypes to ruby objects.
 Currently only Date and BigDecimal are handled, other data types like String and Integer are done implicitly.

 ## Note on Patches/Pull Requests